 It is just not meanness, all other traits and inclinations of man at birth, remain unchanged throughout life.
 Sometimes you may see a man of eighth standard education is not much different, from a Master degree holder.
-It is only a difference in quantum of information collected in the course of education, happens; traits, values and inclination does not change, remains the same what were at birth.
+It is only a difference in quantum of information mechanically collected in the course of education, happens; traits, values and inclination does not change, remains the same what was at birth.

-I will cite some examples.
+About meanness, I will cite some examples.
 I was then young.
 I saw on my visit to an intimate friend’s house that their family used a looking mirror at home—on which ‘IR’ was written, it was the abbreviation for ‘ Indian Railway’.
 His father , a high official working in the Railways was a highly educated man—MA in English literature from Calcutta university.
 One thing to make a special note here is that a student of literature studies human being, good and bad of human life, appropriateness of human actions, values and interactions in society, and a Master degree in literature means he has studied the ultimate, and from him only good actions are expected.
 He should have been an exemplary/noble man instead.

 Recently I have known an office master earning a high salary who personally collects all the residual biscuits/refreshment from the serving-tray of his office at the end of the day.
 Those were originally bought at office expenditure in the course of the day for the guests of her high office; she takes the said balance unused biscuits/refreshments, to her own home for her own family’s consumption.
 It shocked me thinking that just to gain Rs 50/60, she did this meanness!!!!
 In my judgement a low paid peon carrying these residual biscuits etc home could be forgiven though unfair.